 The 2016 changes reduced the total investment required for citizenship by €500,000, and abolished a prior system that had offered reduced amounts for participants in Collective Investments.
 It also streamlined the citizenship process, eliminated the possibility of obtaining citizenship solely on the basis of bank deposits, and allowed investors to include their parents in their citizenship applications.

 According to documents obtained by the Guardian, since 2013 Cyprus’s citizenship-by-investment program has boosted the country’s economy by more than €4 billion through property purchase and direct investments.

 The financial requirements of each program differ in nature and in amount, but investors in either category must show a clean criminal record and all application documents not originally in English or Greek must be so translated.
 All investment funds must come from outside of Cyprus.

-The permanent residency scheme allows the investor to include their spouse and minor children as dependents, as well as children 18-25 who are students.
+The permanent residency scheme allows the investor to include their spouse, parents, in-laws, and minor children as dependents, as well as unmarried, financially dependent children aged 18-25.
 Investors applying for citizenship, however, are eligible to have their spouse and children up to age 28 (in certain circumstances) naturalized.
-The parents of permanent residency investors are also entitled to apply for Cyprus Citizenship by Exception provided that they have purchased a permanent residence of at least €500,000 plus VAT.
+The parents of citizenship investors are also entitled to apply for Cyprus Citizenship by Exception provided that they have purchased a permanent residence of at least €500,000 plus VAT.
 (For this purpose, the applicant and their parents may acquire one residential property worth at least € 1 million — with €500,000 allocated to applicant and €500,000 allocated to the parents.)